Catechist's Journey

 As the King’s coronation is upon us I have created these free If I Were King for a Day worksheets for you to print out and have fun with.

-These free printable writing prompts can be used with all age groups.
+These free writing prompts for kids can be used with all age groups.
 It is a perfect way to have fun for the coronation, or when learning about British history.

 Have fun with these writing activities and while the kids are hard at work thinking of all the things they would change if they were King or Queen for the day, why not create your own?
 Then compare your answers with theirs.